ajdillhoff/personal-site/content/notes/gpu_pattern_stencils.md

 }
 ```

 The kernel always has the active plane in shared memory.
-Every threads collectively store the previous and next planes in registers.
+Every thread collectively store the previous and next planes in registers.

 The larger the stencil size, the more registers are required per thread.
 In this case, a tradeoff between shared memory space and register usage could be made.
 This will be explored in your lab.